 All children 0 through 18 years of age who are eligible for the federal Vaccines for Children (VFC) program, the Idaho Immunization Assessment, and federal funds for designated targeted populations may receive vaccines supplied by the IIP.
 Patient eligibility must be screened and documented for every child at each immunization visit.

 All providers must screen every child at each immunization visit for VFC eligibility.
 VFC eligibility does not have to be verified by the provider, but it must be documented.
 All children 0 through 18 years of age who meet one of the

 - Is Native American or Alaskan Native

 - Is enrolled in Medicaid

-Private providers must inform parents of underinsured children that free vaccine may be available at a FQHC, RHC, or Public Health Department.
+Private providers must inform parents of underinsured children that free vaccine may be available at a FQHC, RHC, or local public health district.

 Other populations deemed eligible by the department's immunization program based on available funding and resources.